santiagojlc/CPE-019/README.md

 # CPE-019
 CPE 019-CPE32S3 - Emerging Technologies 2 in CpE

-Hi My name is John Loyd C, Santiago
+Hi My name is John Loyd C. Santiago
 ======================================

 I'm 3rd year college course is BSCPE and I'm only 20 years old I like reading sometimes and my most favorite thing in the world is foods